If you’re new to Unstructured, read this note first.Before you can create a source connector, you must first sign in to your Unstructured account:

 (required): The URL of the Jira instance.<username>

-(required for password or API token authentication, or personal access token authentication): The username of the Jira user.<password>
+(required for password or API token authentication): The username of the Jira user.<password>

-(required for password or API token authentication): The password or API token of the Jira user.<token>
+(required for password or API token authentication): For password authentication, the password of the Jira user.
+For API token authentication, the API token of the Jira user.<token>

 (required for personal access token authentication): The personal access token of the Jira user.<project-id>